 We try not to handle all companies in which we invest the same.
 The individual characteristics and culture of a company are often what make it special.
 We believe that preserving these is very important and helps ensure the continued commitment by employees, customers and others in spite of new ownership.

 We believe it is important not only to work well together with management, but to share success together.
 We strive to ensure that management and other key employees have clear incentives that align their interests with ours as owners.

 We expect to be actively involved with our portfolio companies primarily at the board level, and management should expect us to provide more than just investment capital.
 We try to add value by assisting management with strategy formulation, recruiting key executives and board members, development of appropriate policies and procedures, creation of strategic partnerships, financing and execution of exits.

 A cornerstone in our collaborative approach is a focus on supporting management and help the overall organization to grow as the company grows.
 The challenges management faces are often quite different at a company’s early stage compared to later in the growth cycle.
-Having already gone through this process a number of times with other companies in which we have invested, helps us to recognize the changes required early and to help management implement these proactively as the company grows.
+Having already gone through this process a number of times with other companies we have invested in, helps us to recognize changes required early and to help management implement these proactively as the company grows.

 Most companies experience difficulties along the way.
 Rather than stepping back, our strong bias is to step in and help the company to overcome such challenges.
 Our strong belief is that a key to success for most companies is the ability to work through the problems that inevitably will arise.
 Very often the ultimate winners are companies that have managed to work through tough times rather than companies that never have experienced any problems.

-Although we do not believe our investments should accumulate excess cash flow, we have a strong preference to reinvest earnings rather than to receive dividends.
+Although we do not believe our investments should accumulate excess cash, we have a strong preference to reinvest earnings rather than to receive dividends.